enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 Why are the first images of pre-processing discard?
 	s because much of the very large signal change that they contain is due to the time it takes for magnetisation to reach equilibrium.

+How do you remove non-linear effects of te motion parameters during realignment?
+	One solution is to use the movement parameter estimates as covariates of no interest during the modelling of the data.
+This will effectively remove any signal that is correlated with functions of the movement parameters but can still be problematic if the movement effects are correlated with the experimental design

 How do we convolve a signal time point ?
 (Think one point with an intensity) into a Hemodynamic Signal.
 	1. We  split the input into different intermediate signals (with diffre)